Complete moduli of cubic threefolds and their intermediate Jacobians: Torus rank degenerations and images of boundary divisors of

 \subsubsection{The Prym construction in the $A_1$-case}

-For this we start with a pair $(X,\ell)$ where $X$ is a cubic with an $A_1$-singularity and $\ell$ is a non-special line.
-Projection from $\ell$ defines a conic bundle with discriminant curve $D \subset \PP^2$, a quintic with a node $p$.
+For this we start with a pair $(X,\ell)$ where $X$ is a cubic with exactly one $A_1$-singularity and $\ell$ is a non-special line.
+Projection from $\ell$ defines a conic bundle with discriminant curve $D \subset \PP^2$, a quintic with exactly one node $p$.
+Note that a quintic curve with exactly one singularity, which is of type $A_1$, is necessarily irreducible (see, e.g., \cite[Cor.~3.7]{cml}).
+We will be in this situation throughout our treatment of the $A_1$ case.
 Let $\nu : N(D) \to D$ be the normalization.
 Then $N(D)$ has genus $5$ and by \cite[p.207]{acgh} it is non-hyperelliptic with a unique $g^1_3$, which is given by the pencil of lines through the node of $D$.